davide-marino00/PBI_DOCS/refac.md

 			        ALLEXCEPT(vw_Timesheet, vw_Timesheet[EmployeeID])
 			    )
 ```
 - **DAX Explanation (Generated):** This DAX expression calculates the difference between two values related to hours tracked for employees.
-Here’s a breakdown of what it does in simple business terms:
+Here's a breakdown of what it does in simple business terms:

-1. **[TotalHoursTracked]**: This part represents the total number of hours that have been tracked for a specific employee or a group of employees.
-It is a measure that sums up all the hours recorded.
+1. **Total Hours Tracked**: The expression starts with `[TotalHoursTracked]`, which represents the total number of hours that have been logged or tracked for a specific employee or group of employees.

-2. **CALCULATE Function**: This function modifies the context in which data is evaluated.
-In this case, it is used to find a specific value related to hours worked.
+2. **Maximum Hours Per Week**: The second part of the expression uses the `CALCULATE` function to find the maximum number of hours that have been recorded per week for each employee.
+This is done by:

-3. **MAXX and DISTINCT**: Inside the CALCULATE function, the expression uses MAXX to find the maximum value of hours worked per week from a distinct list of hours recorded in the `vw_Timesheet` table.
-This means it looks at all the unique weekly hours logged and identifies the highest number of hours worked in any week.
+   - Using `MAXX` to evaluate the maximum value from a distinct list of hours per week (`vw_Timesheet[HoursPerWeek]`).

-4. **ALLEXCEPT**: This part of the expression ensures that the calculation of the maximum weekly hours is done while keeping the context of the specific employee (identified by `EmployeeID`).
-It removes any other filters that might affect the calculation, focusing solely on the hours for that employee.
+   - The `ALLEXCEPT` function is used to ensure that this calculation is done for each employee individually, ignoring any other filters that might be applied to the data.

-5. **Final Calculation**: The overall expression subtracts the maximum weekly hours (calculated in the previous step) from the total hours tracked.
+3. **Calculating the Difference**: Finally, the expression subtracts the maximum hours per week (calculated in the previous step) from the total hours tracked.

 ### What It Achieves:
-In summary, this DAX measure calculates how many hours an employee has tracked beyond their maximum recorded hours in any single week.
-If the result is positive, it indicates that the employee has worked more hours than their highest weekly average.
-If it’s zero or negative, it means they have not exceeded their maximum weekly hours.
-This can help in understanding employee workload and tracking overtime or productivity.
+The overall goal of this measure, `trackedDiff`, is to show how much the total hours tracked for an employee exceed their maximum recorded hours in any single week.
+If the result is positive, it indicates that the employee has tracked more hours than their maximum weekly limit; if it's negative or zero, it means they have not exceeded their maximum weekly hours.
+This can help in monitoring employee workload and ensuring that hours are being tracked appropriately against expected limits.

 **`trackedDiff2`**